 At the other end of the spectrum, functional obsolescence or certain types of physical obsolescence are curable because they can be fixed quickly and for a reasonable cost.
 For example, if a property becomes physically obsolete due to dated finishes, this is a relatively easy fix.

-The Importance of Understanding Real Estate Obsolescence
+Why is Understanding Real Estate Obsolescence Important?

 For investors, understanding obsolescence is an important element of the real estate due diligence process for two reasons, risk and cost.